Alaska Airlines Visa® Platinum Plus Credit Card

 Once miles are earned with your Alaska Airlines Visa Platinum Plus card, they are transferred to your Mileage Plan account.
 As long as there is activity in your Mileage Plan account, your miles will not expire.
 Activity is defined as earning or redeeming any amount of miles within a two-year period.

-What is the value of the Mileage Plan™ Miles?
+What is the value of the Alaska Airlines Mileage Plan™ Miles?

 Alaska Mileage Plan miles are valuable for exploring the United States since short-haul economy flights start at only 5,000 miles.
 Since flight redemptions are based on distance, your miles can go a long way when exploring cities throughout Alaska, for example.
 Adding even more value is the fact that Alaska Airlines allows a stopover on a one-way ticket, giving you the opportunity to explore yet another city for no extra miles.